the-all-spark/to-do-list-app/readme.md

 3. _adding_ items to the list (as well as to the array of items) when clicking on the "Add" button or pressing Enter (JS);
 4. _crossing out_ the item when clicking on a line (the item is marked as completed) (JS);
 5. _deleting_ the item (including from the array) when clicking on the basket (JS);
-6. output statistics on the number of items left to be executed (statistics is recalculated when adding new items or deleting existing ones) (JS).
+6. output statistics on the number of items left to be executed (statistics is recalculated when adding new items or deleting existing ones).
+If there are no items, "You have no tasks to do" is displayed.
+If 1 item remains, word "task" is displayed, for the other values word "tasks" is shown (JS).